 Ease your candidates into the process by recognizing their first time with video will be a different experience.
 Offer them tips on the best lighting and noise setups in their homes or quiet public places, assist them if they’re having technical issues, and emphasize that the interview will be more or less like a classic, face-to-face interview.

 Take Your Time

-Pre-recorded interviews offer an unprecedented ease of access for the hiring team, since they can review answers to interview questions at their leisure.
-This makes it easier to manage larger talent pools, as team members to can trade promising responses back and forth.
+Pre-recorded interviews offer unprecedented ease of access for the hiring team since they can review answers to interview questions at their leisure.
+This makes it easier to manage larger talent pools, as team members can trade promising responses back and forth.

 There’s value in communicating with your candidates, both before and after the interview.
 Before the interview, provide them with some video tips and what questions they can expect to answer during the interview — will this interview be skills-based, or act as a way to get to know the candidate personally?
 Letting them know in advance will create a more successful interview on both sides of the screen.